doikov/contracting-newton/README.md

 # contracting-newton
-Implementation of Contracting Newton method for minimizing Logistic Regression model.
+Implementation of Contracting Newton method for minimizing logistic regression model.

 To plot the graphs from the paper
 "Convex optimization based on global lower second-order models"